Hybrid (Scott Washington): Powers and abilities

 Like Spider-Man and the Venom symbiote, Hybrid has wall-crawling and web-slinging abilities, and can form pseudopodia or tendrils to create snares and bladed weapons.
 Hybrid also has the ability to camouflage, such as its ability to mimic clothes on the person it has bonded with.
 It also has a border-line warning sense and can "see" through symbiote itself.
 Hybrid can also detach a piece of itself to send messages to allies, and can change shape to form a membrane that allows it to glide through the air.
-The Hybrid symbiote can also absorb various materials and chemicals, such as Spider-Man's synthetic webbing.
+The Hybrid symbiote can also absorb various materials and chemicals, such as Spider-Man's webs.

 Like the Venom and Carnage symbiotes, the Hybrid symbiote has superhuman strength and speed.
 With Scott Washington as its host, he regained his ability to walk which he had lost during a gang fight.
-After Washington's death and being forcibly separated, the symbiotes became catatonic and no longer retain sentience.

 In other media

-Hybrid (Scott Washington) appears initially as a boss and later as an unlockable character in the Facebook game Marvel: Avengers Alliance.
+Hybrid appears as a boss and unlockable playable character in Marvel Avengers Alliance.